-Alcaraz into US Open third round in straight sets
+Nadal overcomes shaky start to beat Fognini

 - Murray & Soares win men's doubles opener

-Alcaraz, whose first opponent Sebastian Baez retired with injury when trailing by two sets and a break, kickstarted a fine victory as he broke Coria's serve twice to claim the opening set with five successive games.
+Alcaraz, whose first opponent Sebastian Baez retired with injury when trailing by two sets and a break, kickstarted a fine victory as he broke opponent Coria's serve twice to claim the opening set with five successive games.

 His winning streak extended to nine games as he then closed in on victory with three breaks of serve in a commanding second set.